-Our group operates within the Plymouth Institute of Health and Care Research (Faculty of Health) and is headed up by Professor Richard Byng (who is also a GP within the Plymouth area).
-PIHR includes three interconnecting research areas: PIHR Discovery, PIHR Translation, and PIHR Community.
+Our group operates within the Plymouth Institute of Health and Care Research (PIHR) (Faculty of Health) and is headed up by Professor Richard Byng, who is also a GP within the Plymouth area.

-Most of our work aligns with the PIHR Community research cluster and we have a strong proven track record of Health Services Research.
+The Community and Primary Care Research Group (CPCRG) is intensively research active and has a strong proven track record of Health Services Research.
 Our research is conducted through the involvement of practitioners and the public, who are instrumental in helping to develop focused research questions and in designing projects.

 The COVID-19 crisis has produced opportunities for new relationships and new research, please click on the COVID-19 research projects below for more information on our current related projects that we have received funding for.
 Our group has been working in Plymouth, initially supporting the development of the acute COVID-19 general practice hub and producing a discussion paper on how best to operate such hubs.